 Travel, cost and convenience

-Located in Boise, Idaho, the NPI is centrally located for teams in Washington, Oregon, Montana, Wyoming, Utah, Nevada, California and, of course, Idaho.
+Located in Meridian, Idaho, the NPI is centrally located for teams in Washington, Oregon, Montana, Wyoming, Utah, Nevada, California and, of course, Idaho.

 Boise is easy to travel to, either via plane or by car (click here to learn more about Boise).
 We purposely start games no earlier than 4:00 PM on Friday and finish all games by 1:00 PM on Sunday so that out of town teams do not need to schedule an extra day of travel or miss an extra day of school.